Dermatologist Tips for Oily Skin

 5. Wear sunscreen to avoid larger pores (and more oil)

 Did you know that the firmness of your skin can affect oil production?
 Firmer skin tends to have taut, smaller sized pores while less firm skin will have larger, more apparent pores – meaning higher risk for increased oil production.
+When you have oily skin, there are a few different practices and ingredients you can incorporate, which you can learn about here.
 The American Academy of Dermatology raves about the benefits of wearing SPF for oily skin types, since photoaging and UV damage can significantly compromise skin firmness and pore size.

 In short, sunscreen is absolutely crucial to your health and, as it turns out, is an amazing long-term solution for controlling shine, too!
 Try layering on a mattifying, oil-free sunscreen like our Yerba Mate Mist SPF 30 over bare skin or makeup for effective sun protection.